Murphy J. Foster: Road to governorship

 Prior to being elected and serving as governor, Foster served as a state senator from 1880 to 1892.
 In 1892, he was elected governor as the Democratic Party nominee, and he had the support of the Farmer's Alliance, a populist group, as well.

 First term as governor

 His lieutenant governors were Charles Parlange and Hiram R. Lott, during his first term, and Robert H. Snyder of Tensas Parish in the second term.

 Foster appointed Thomas M. Wade of Newellton, another Tensas Parish legislator, to the state board of education.
 Wade later served as the long-term Tensas Parish school superintendent.

-Foster appointed Adolphe Lafargue, a newspaper publisher and a state representative from Avoyelles Parish to a state court judgeship, which Lafargue retained until shortly before his death in 1917.
-He named as his private secretary William Washington Vance, a state senator from Bossier Parish and a native of South Carolina.
-He appointed Swords Lee, a Mississippi native descended from the Lee family of Virginia and a timber businessman from Pollock as the assessor for Grant Parish.

 Foster appointed William B. Bailey, the co-founder of the Lafayette Daily Advertiser and the former mayor of Lafayette as the clerk of the state district court for Lafayette Parish.

 In 1896, Foster directed state troopers to forcefully overthrow Louisiana's last enclave of Republican and African-American office holders in St. John the Baptist Parish.